zigitar/servers/README.md

 - **[Anki](https://github.com/scorzeth/anki-mcp-server)** - An MCP server for interacting with your [Anki](https://apps.ankiweb.net) decks and cards.
 - **[Any Chat Completions](https://github.com/pyroprompts/any-chat-completions-mcp)** - Interact with any OpenAI SDK Compatible Chat Completions API like OpenAI, Perplexity, Groq, xAI and many more.
 - **[Apache Gravitino(incubating)](https://github.com/datastrato/mcp-server-gravitino)** - Allow LLMs to explore metadata of structured data and unstructured data with Gravitino, and perform data governance tasks including tagging/classification.
+- **[APIWeaver](https://github.com/GongRzhe/APIWeaver)** - An MCP server that dynamically creates MCP  servers from web API configurations.
+This allows you to easily integrate any REST API, GraphQL endpoint, or web service into an MCP-compatible tool that can be used by AI assistants like Claude.
 - **[Apple Calendar](https://github.com/Omar-v2/mcp-ical)** - An MCP server that allows you to interact with your MacOS Calendar through natural language, including features such as event creation, modification, schedule listing, finding free time slots etc.
 - **[Apple Script](https://github.com/peakmojo/applescript-mcp)** - MCP server that lets LLM run AppleScript code to to fully control anything on Mac, no setup needed.
 - **[Aranet4](https://github.com/diegobit/aranet4-mcp-server)** - MCP Server to manage your Aranet4 CO2 sensor.
 Fetch data and store in a local SQLite.
 Ask questions about historical data.